fredoist/password-generator/README.md

 ## Source Code

-Find this project source code in the following routes:
+You can find the source code for this project in the following directories:

 - [pages/entry](https://github.com/midudev/password-generator/tree/main/src/pages/entry/fredoist)
 - [components](https://github.com/midudev/password-generator/tree/main/src/components/fredoist)
 - [hooks](https://github.com/midudev/password-generator/tree/main/src/hooks/fredoist)
 - [assets](https://github.com/midudev/password-generator/tree/main/public/fredoist)

-\* If you want to try this project only, checkout the [deploy](https://github.com/fredoist/password-generator/tree/deploy) branch.
+\* If you want to try this project only, check out the [deploy](https://github.com/fredoist/password-generator/tree/deploy) branch.

 ## Contribute

-This project is not accepting PRs at this moment, but you can always [open an issue](https://github.com/fredoist/password-generator/issues/new) if you find a bug.
+This project is not accepting PRs at the moment, but you can always [open an issue](https://github.com/fredoist/password-generator/issues/new) if you find a bug.